• Skip to primary navigation

 You could also flavor things up with some taco seasoning, garlic powder, onion powder, or chili powder.

-🌡 Vegan Protein Bowl Meal Prep
+🌡 Mexican Tofu Bowl Meal Prep

 If you are assembling these vegan bowls as a vegan meal prep, I highly recommend keeping the dressing separate until serving time.
 Use individual dressing cups to prevent the dreaded meal prep lunch sogginess.
 No one likes a soggy protein bowl.